1. Home

 Provides relief from power outages

 Since your batteries can store the excess energy created by your solar panels, your home will have electricity available during power outages and other times when the grid goes down.
+(In some locations, batteries are installed as arbitrage, or consumption-only, systems.
+These are cheaper to install and let you store energy for later use, but don’t provide backup power.)

 Reduces your carbon footprint

-With solar panel battery storage, you can go green by making the most of the clean energy produced by your solar panel system.
+With solar panel battery storage, you can go green by making the most of the clean, renewable energy produced by your solar panel system.
 If that energy isn't stored, you will rely on the grid when your solar panels don’t generate enough for your needs.
 However, most grid electricity is produced using fossil fuels, so you will likely be running on dirty energy and boosting your personal carbon footprint when drawing from the grid.

 Provides electricity even after the sun goes down

-When the sun goes down and solar panels aren't generating electricity, the grid steps in to provide much-needed power if you don’t have any battery storage.
+When the sun goes down and solar panels aren't generating electricity, the grid steps in to provide needed power if you don’t have battery storage.
 With a solar battery, you’ll use more of your own solar electricity at night, giving you more energy independence and helping you keep your electric bill low.

 Provides quiet backup power